cloudeteer/terraform-azurerm-ai-stack/README.md

 module "example" {
   source = "cloudeteer/ai-stack/azurerm"

+  # Use the resource group name (without the 'rg-' prefix) as the base name for all resources
   basename            = trimprefix(azurerm_resource_group.example.name, "rg-")
   location            = azurerm_resource_group.example.location
   resource_group_name = azurerm_resource_group.example.name

+  # Enable public network access for all resources.
+  # This should only be used in development or non-production environments.
   public_network_access = true
+  # Optionally restrict access to specific IP addresses by setting allowed_ips.
-  allowed_ips           = [chomp(data.http.my_current_public_ip.response_body)]
+  # allowed_ips           = []

-  # Enables the creation of role assignments for AI Services to interact via
+  # Automatically create role assignments for AI services using Entra ID (Managed Identities).
-  # Entra ID (Managed Identities).
-Requires the user to have at least the
-  # Owner role on the resource group.
-If disabled, role assignments must be
+  # Requires the user to have at least the Owner role on the resource group.
+  # If set to false, you must manually create the necessary role assignments.
-  # created manually.
-See the 'create_rbac' input variable for details.
+  # See the 'create_rbac' input variable documentation for more details.
-  # create_rbac = true # (default)
+  create_rbac = true # (default)

+  # Enable local API key authentication for services.
+  # This is currently required for chatbot integration.
+  local_authentication_enabled = true

+  # Deploy the chatbot submodule as part of the AI stack.
+  # For additional configuration options, refer to ./modules/app-chatbot/README.md
+  chatbot = {
+    enabled = true
+  }
 }
 ```